 “We need to find some other alternative spaces for them, that will fit their needs and we'll have them out of the homeless encampments," said Gauvin.

-Gauvin added the provincial government also needs to come to the table and figure out how they can best support the local DSSAB to make more permanent affordable housing units available.
+Gauvin added that the provincial government also needs to come to the table as asked and figure out how they can best support the local DSSAB in making more permanent affordable housing units available.

 “It just shouldn't take this long ...
 So let's get those operational, let's get people housed and let's concentrate on how to support to keep people housed.”

-In the meantime, she said the organization is working on a pilot project to help keep more people from ending up on the streets.
+In the meantime, she said the organization is working on pilot projects to help keep more people from ending up on the streets.

 “Before people's situation becomes untenable, we're trying to intervene early and help support them to be the tenants that landlords want to work with and so yeah, we're anxious to get that rolling out soon and to see what we can do to change some of the numbers that we're seeing,” said Gauvin.

-Numbers which she said haven't come down in five years and only continued to escalate into the hundreds.
+Numbers that she said haven't come down in five years and only continued to escalate into the hundreds.

 Gauvin said they've seen over 200 people in encampments this year, "and that's an insane number of people for a city our size."